-37. The CARB noted that the Complainant's trend analysis for the down-town office rental rates was confined to a brief six-month window with a limited number of leases in a few buildings.
-The CARB was persuaded by the Respondent's argument that inclusion of just a few more

-- 38. The third-party industry information provided by the Complainant was found to provide little support to the Complainant's position, in that the average asking rate of \$23-\$26 per square foot applied to the entire A class down-town office buildings included AA, AH and AL subclasses, therefore the blended rate could not be directly applied to the subject property.
-Accordingly, the CARB assigned less weight to such industry information. - 39.
-The CARB was persuaded by the Respondent's mass-appraisal methodology applied to establish typical market rates for the down-town office properties, in keeping with the legislative requirements and relying on actual leasing information obtained from the property managers and owners. - 40.
-The CARB placed considerable weight on the Respondent's analysis of three years' actual lease data in respect of all downtown A class office properties.
+- 38. The CARB noted that the Complainant's trend analysis for the down-town office rental rates was confined to a brief six-month window with a limited number of leases in a few buildings.
+The CARB was persuaded by the Respondent's argument that inclusion of just a few more leases could shift the linear regression trend line considerably, putting in question the reliability of such analysis. - 39.
+The third-party industry information provided by the Complainant was found to provide little support to the Complainant's position, in that, the average asking rate of \$23-\$26 per square foot, applied to the entire A class down-town office buildings; that included AA, AH and AL sub-classes, and therefore the blended rate could not be directly applied to the subject property.
+Accordingly, the CARB assigned less weight to such industry information. - 40.
+The CARB was persuaded by the Respondent's mass-appraisal methodology applied to establish typical market rates for the down-town office properties, in keeping with the legislative requirements and relying on actual leasing information obtained from the property managers and owners. - 41.
+The CARB placed considerable weight on the Respondent's analysis of three years' actual lease data in respect of all down-town A class office properties.
 The quadratic regression applied to a large data set provided more reliable and credible trend indicators.
-The CARB found the results obtained through such rigorous methods to be worthy of more merit and weight. - 41.
+The CARB found the results obtained through such rigorous methods to be worthy of more merit and weight. - 42.
+Although the Complainant raised the issue of a tax exempt portion of the subject property as an issue on the complaint form and as the Complainant provided no further evidence in this regard, the CARB accepts the Respondent's recommendation to confirm the exemption for the City of Edmonton at 0.76% and Alberta Health services at 0%.
+The CARB notes that Alberta Health Services was no longer a tenant in the subject property as of the valuation date for the 2011 assessment. - 43.
 The CARB placed considerable weight on the Respondent's arguments that upon receiving the actual leasing information from the property managers for the 2012 assessment year, the Respondent took effective steps to reflect the continuing downward trend in rental rates to the previous year's assessments.
 The new rates, determined in consultation with industry experts were applied to the affected 2011 valuations and revised assessments were mailed to all affected property owners.

 DISSENTING OPINION AND REASONS

 None noted.

-Dated this 5 th day of March, 2012, at the City of Edmonton, in the Province of Alberta.

-Larry Loven, Presiding Officer

-This decision may be appealed to the Court of Queen's Bench on a question of law or
+Dated this 5^{th} day of March , 2012, at the City of Edmonton, in the Province of Alberta.
+Larry Loven, Presiding Officer This decision may be appealed to the Court of Queen's Bench on a question of law or jurisdiction, pursuant to Section 470(1) of the Municipal Government Act, RSA 2000, c M-26.